romilly/flomatic/README.md

   - Break and continue statements
   - Return statements
   - Class definitions
+- Terminal nodes (like return statements) are properly connected to the End node
 - Target specific functions or methods for visualization
 - Choose between compact mode (control flow only) or detailed mode (all AST nodes)
 - Save diagrams to files or output to console